evilprince2009/PlayWithStrings/README.md

 - How do you count the occurrence of a given character in a string? (solution)
 - How do you find all permutations of a string? (solution)
 - How do you reverse words in a given sentence without using any library method? (solution)
-- How do you check if two strings are a rotation of each other ? (solution)
+- How do you check if two strings are a rotation of each other ? (solution -> `AreRotations(string first, string second): bool`)
 - How do you check if a given string is a palindrome? (solution -> `IsPalindrome(string text): bool`)

 These questions help improve your knowledge of string as a data structure.
 If you can solve all these String questions without any help then you are in good shape.